aantron/better-enums/doc/demo/104-quine.md

 Ok, so it's not really a quine, because we won't be writing all the code needed to generate the definition to the buffer as well.
 And, there are better ways to dump the definition than shown here.
-You could simply define a macro that expands to an `ENUM` declaration and also stringizes it.
+You could simply define a macro that expands to an `BETTER_ENUM` declaration and also stringizes it.

 But that's not the point here.
 The point of this page is to show some of the reflective capabilities of Better Enums, so you can adapt them for cases where a